 What is a Running Streak?

-A running streak is usually defined as a minimum of 1 mile, every single day.
+A running streak is defined as a minimum distance of 1 mile (1.61 kilometers), every single day.
+It can be outside, roads, trails, track or on the treadmill.
 As soon as you miss a day, the streak is broken.
-Some are just for the month of January, but others encourage running as many days in a row as possible.

 For most folks the likelihood of injury or burn out is low at just 1 mile, but is running every day good for you?
 Can you run every day?

-First of all, you certainly can run everyday, which means the actual question is SHOULD you run everyday.
+First of all, you certainly can run everyday, which means the actual question is SHOULD you run everyday?

 For instance, each time a new fabulous running streak challenge appears, I get the question “Are you streaking?” followed shortly thereafter by questions from those I coach about if they should streak.
-Should you run everyday?

 No.

-And maybe.The beginning of the year, usually brings with it a few running streak challenges.
+The beginning of the year, usually brings with it a few running streak challenges.

-Benefits of a Running Streak?
+What are the Benefits of Running Everyday?

-- Getting in to a consitent routine
+- Getting in to a consistent routine

 - It can increase motivation